-The Notre Dame Radiation Laboratory (NDRL) is the premier research laboratory in the United States for radiation chemistry, the study of chemical reactions induced by ionizing radiation.
-A unique array of instrumentation coupled with extensive in-house experimental and theoretical expertise makes the NDRL a world-renowned center in this field.
+The Notre Dame Radiation Laboratory is the premier research laboratory in the United States for radiation chemistry - the study of chemical reactions induced by ionizing radiation.
+A unique array of instrumentation coupled with extensive in-house experimental and theoretical expertise makes the Rad Lab a world-renowned center in this field.

 Investigators in the Harper Cancer Research Institute (HCRI) are dedicated to conducting innovative and integrative research that confronts the complex challenges of cancer.
 The programmatic structure fosters multi-disciplinary cancer research by promoting interactions among research groups with distinct expertise and by training young scientists to work across scientific fields.
 Clinical partnerships provide key translational insight and strengthen the mission of discovery.

-The Institute for Precision Health (IPH) at Notre Dame engages scientists, engineers, and clinical practitioners in cross-cutting research, education, and entrepreneurship programs that advance individualized health and wellness.
+The Berthiaume Institute for Precision Health at Notre Dame engages scientists, engineers, and clinical practitioners in cross-cutting research, education, and entrepreneurship programs that advance individualized health and wellness.

-The mission of the center is to develop and use gene-targeting technology to investigate the pathophysiological roles of the genes of blood coagulation, anticoagulation, and fibrinolyptic pathways in hemostasis, with associated relevance to embryonic development, cancer, infection, and inflammation.
+The Keck Center develops and uses gene-targeting technology to investigate the pathophysiological roles of the genes of the blood coagulation, anticoagulation, and fibrinolyptic pathways in hemostasis, with associated relevance to embryonic development, cancer, infection, and inflammation.

-With expert scientists, research facilities, and the latest equipment, the University of Notre Dame’s Nanoscience and Technology center is one of the leading nanotechnology centers in the world.
+With expert scientists, research facilities, and the latest equipment, Notre Dame’s Nanoscience and Technology Center is one of the leading nanotechnology centers in the world.
 Our mission is to understand how to manipulate and control the properties of materials, devices, and their interface to living systems at the nanoscale.
-With this knowledge, we aim to be a force for good.

-The University of Notre Dame's Eck Institute for Global Health is a university-wide enterprise that recognizes health as a fundamental human right and endeavors to promote research, training, and service to advance health standards for all people, especially people in low and middle-income countries, who are disproportionately impacted by preventable disease
+The Eck Institute for Global Health is a university-wide enterprise that recognizes health as a fundamental human right and endeavors to promote research, training, and service to advance health standards for all people, especially people in low and middle-income countries who are disproportionately impacted by preventable disease.